 We maintain a Compliance and Program Integrity Plan.
-This plan can be found on any of our compliance websites.
+This plan can be found on our Medicare website at Medicare.PacificSource.com/Compliance.
 These documents are a series of policies, procedures, and guidance that articulate our expectations of our employees, contractors, providers, and business partners.
 You are required to read these documents and abide by them.